 Ask your Ambassadors for the themes and topics they would have found useful before enrolment.
 Facilitate transparent conversations and address shared struggles, such as concerns about cost of living or fears around making new friends.

 Communities tied to learning, building something, or deeper connection see longer retention.
-In terms of your incoming students, this means moving with them - through targeted To-Do's for the point of the cycle, sharing key resources, and providing the Groups that your students are asking for.
+In terms of your incoming students, this means moving with them - through targeted To-Do's for each point in the cycle, sharing key resources, and providing the Spaces that your students are asking for.

-Reiterate that this is their space to meet each other, ask questions, learn about your institution, and stay on track.
+Reiterate that this is their Community to meet each other, ask questions, learn about your institution, and stay on track.
 Members have the option to steer the narrative.

 Create fun recurring rituals, i.e. Meme Monday, or Ask Me Anything Hour.